Manufacturing · Recycling Centers

 • Commercial Property

-Recycling center buildings, sorting infrastructure, and stored commodity inventory need to be insured to actual replacement cost.
-The fire exposure — driven by accumulated paper, cardboard, and plastic — means property carriers underwrite the account carefully.
-They look at fire suppression, material accumulation practices, and site layout.
-Property coverage should address the building, equipment inside it, baled material inventory, and outdoor material storage.
-Coinsurance provisions require that insured values keep pace with replacement cost.
-We'll review this at each renewal as construction costs change.
+Recycling center buildings, sorting infrastructure, and stored commodity inventory need limits based on current replacement cost.
+Fire suppression, material accumulation practices, and site layout can affect both eligibility and price.
+Coverage should address the building, equipment, baled inventory, and outdoor material storage.
+Coinsurance provisions make it important to keep those values current as construction costs change.

 • Equipment Breakdown